Jessica Lange: 2016–present: Return to Broadway

 In 2016, Lange had a supporting role in Louis C.K.'s critically acclaimed and Peabody Award-winning web series Horace and Pete, which debuted on C.K.'s website on January 30, 2016.
 C.K. told Howard Stern that he had written the part for Lange and had asked her to be in the series at the Emmy Awards.
 The series also starred Steve Buscemi, Edie Falco, Alan Alda, and Laurie Metcalf.

-She next returned to Broadway alongside Michael Shannon, Gabriel Byrne and John Gallagher Jr. in a revival of Long Day's Journey into Night at the American Airlines Theatre, produced by Ryan Murphy and the Roundabout Theatre Company.
+She returned to Broadway alongside Michael Shannon, Gabriel Byrne and John Gallagher Jr. in a 2016 revival of Long Day's Journey into Night at the American Airlines Theatre, produced by Ryan Murphy and the Roundabout Theatre Company.
 Theatre critic Ben Brantley of The New York Times wrote of her performance "You can feel Ms. Lange giving her all to each of her big set pieces, but they often feel too exquisitely self-contained, like coloratura arias in an opera.
 Ms. Lange is often acting beautifully, but she is also often palpably acting.
 And her final soliloquy is stretched self-indulgently thin."
-At the 70th Tony Awards the show became the most Tony-nominated play of the season with Lange winning the Tony Award for Best Actress in a Play.
-She also won the Drama Desk Award and Outer Critics Circle Award for Best Lead Actress with nominations for the Drama League Award for Distinguished Performance and a Time Out New York Award.
+At the 70th Tony Awards the show received the most nominations of any play of the season.
+Lange won the Tony Award for Best Actress in a Play.
+She also won the Drama Desk Award and Outer Critics Circle Award for Best Lead Actress, with nominations for the Drama League Award for Distinguished Performance and a Time Out New York Award.
 She told filmmaker Michael Stever that Kim Stanley remained one of her truest inspirations.

-On November 12, 2016, Lange was honored at the Camerimage Film Festival, where she was awarded the Krzysztof Kieślowski Award for Acting.
+On November 12, 2016, Lange was honored at the Camerimage Film Festival, rreceiving the Krzysztof Kieślowski Award for Acting.
 Lange next starred in FX's anthology series, Feud: Bette and Joan (2017), also serving as producer alongside Susan Sarandon, who also co-starred, and executive producers Ryan Murphy and Brad Falchuk.
 The first season revolved around the infamous rivalry between Hollywood legends Bette Davis (Sarandon) and Joan Crawford (Lange), which came to a head during the making of the classic film, Whatever Happened to Baby Jane?
 (1963).
 Alfred Molina, Stanley Tucci, Judy Davis and Catherine Zeta-Jones co-starred.
 Production began in the fall of 2016 and it was released on March 5, 2017.
 The series garnered Lange her eighth Primetime Emmy Award nomination for Outstanding Lead Actress in a Limited Series or Movie, her sixteenth Golden Globe Award nomination, her sixth Screen Actors Guild Award nomination, her fourth Critics' Choice Television Award nomination and her second TCA Award nomination for Individual Achievement in Drama.
-Lange was also honored by the Trinity Repertory Company's Pell Award for Lifetime Achievement in the Arts on May 23, 2017.
+Lange also received the Trinity Repertory Company's Pell Award for Lifetime Achievement in the Arts on May 23, 2017.